StrangeBeeCorp/docs/docs/thehive/operations/backup-restore/backup/hot-backup/hot-backup-cluster.md

 !!! warning "Data replication requirement"
     It's your responsibility to ensure data replication across all nodes before proceeding.
 If this requirement isn't met, cluster restoration may fail, and integrity issues could arise.

-Before we proceed with the backup, we need to ensure your Cassandra cluster has a replication factor that provides full data redundancy across all nodes.
-This way, we can take snapshots from a single node while maintaining data consistency.
+Before proceeding with the backup, ensure your Cassandra cluster has a replication factor that provides full data redundancy across all nodes.
+This way, you can take snapshots from a single node while maintaining data consistency.

 1. Verify replication factor.